 Post-Traumatic Stress Disorder (PTSD) primarily involves the amygdala and hippocampus.
 It is manifest by flashbacks, panic attacks, constant remembering and re-experiencing details of a traumatic event.
 PTSD occurs due to actual exposure to a life-threatening situation, such as a natural disaster, sexual assault, war and witnessing suicide or homicide.
-When fear is experienced, the amygdala switches on the fear reaction (fight or flight) and a memory trace is created.
+When fear is experienced, the amygdala switches on the fear reaction (fight, flight or freeze) and a memory trace is created.
 Under normal conditions the hippocampus will shut down the "fear reaction" when the threat is over, but in the case of PTSD, it fails to do so.
 With PTSD, the fear response system is faulty and as a result, it is unable to properly regulate itself.

 Aunice Yvonne Reed (author) from Southern California on April 09, 2015: